jbszczepaniak/gott/content/docs/episodes/episode10.md

 ---
-title: 10 - Don't communicate by sharing memory
+title: 10 - do not communicate by sharing memory
 type: docs
 ---